INSIGHT-Sacred sites blast exposes Australia's laws skewed to mining

 To see an immersive graphic mapping mines, heritage sites, and explaining what happened at the gorge, open https://tmsnrt.rs/38FLSF2 in an external browser.

-(Reporting by Melanie Burton and Jonathan Barrett; Additional reporting by Sonali Paul in Melbourne, Helen Reid in Johannesburg, Simon Jessop in London; Editing by Kim Coghill)
+(Reporting by Melanie Burton and Jonathan Barrett; Additional reporting by Sonali Paul in Melbourne, Helen Reid in Johannesburg and Simon Jessop in London; Editing by Amran Abocar, Carmel Crimmins and Kim Coghill)

 ((Jonathan.Barrett@thomsonreuters.com;))